dli7319/ddns-cloudflare-javascript/README.md

 ------------

 Usage:
-* Fill in `parameters_example.json` will information from your Cloudflare Account.
+* Fill in `parameters_example.json` with information from your Cloudflare Account.
 You can remove the zones array to scan for all zones.
 * Rename `parameters_example.json` to `parameters.json`
 * Run `node main.js`
 * Make a cron job to run this every so often with `crontab -e`<br>